skohari/grayscale-theme/docs/aboutus.md

 ---

-# Shahzeb Kohari, Co-founder and CEO
+## Shahzeb Kohari, Co-founder and CEO
 Shahzeb has lead data science teams for one of the top global consulting firms helping Fortune 500 companies with long-term solutions in data science and analytics.

 He is passionate about value generation through design and technology.

-# Milos Vilotic, Co-founder and CTO
+## Milos Vilotic, Co-founder and CTO
 Milos, specializing in predictive analytics, has developed an industry leading interactive machine learning platform combining the best of open-source and artificial intelligence.
 He brings years of experience to build-up or optimize the digital infrastructure for specific solutions.

-He is passionate about solutioning through abstractions and advanced statistics.
+He is passionate about solutioning through visualization and advanced statistics.

-# Viren Bavishi, Head of Dicking Around
+## Viren Bavishi, Head of Dicking Around
 Like the title says.

-# Uruj Kohari, Head of Innovation and Design
+## Uruj Kohari, Head of Innovation and Design